wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

 ##### 1 Short Title and commencement

-*   (1) This Act may be cited as the [Commerce Amendment Act 1990 ][632]and shall be read together with and deemed part of the Commerce Act 1986 (hereinafter referred to as "the principal Act").
+*   (1) This Act may be cited as the [Commerce Amendment Act 1990][635] and shall be read together with and deemed part of the Commerce Act 1986 (hereinafter referred to as "the principal Act").

     (2) Except as provided in subsection (3), this Act shall come into force on 1 July 1990\.